United States Securities and Exchange Commission: Commission members

-The commission has five commissioners who are appointed by the President of the United States.
-No more than three Commissioners may belong to the same political party.
+The commission has five commissioners who are appointed by the president of the United States.
+No more than three commissioners may belong to the same political party.
 Their terms last five years and are staggered so that one commissioner's term ends on June 5 of each year.
 Service may continue up to eighteen additional months past term expiration.

 The president also designates one of the commissioners as chairman, the SEC's top executive.
-However, the president does not possess the power to fire the appointed Commissioners, a provision that was made to ensure the independence of the SEC.
-This issue arose during the 2008 presidential election in connection with the ensuing financial crises.
+However, the president does not possess the power to fire the appointed commissioners, a provision that was made to ensure the independence of the SEC.
+This issue arose during the 2008 financial crisis and the John McCain 2008 presidential campaign.